Who we are & what we do

 What we do

-The Mondriaan Fund supports and promotes the visual arts and cultural heritage in the Netherlands.
+The Mondriaan Fund supports and promotes the visual arts and cultural heritage in the Netherlands and the Caribbean part of the Kingdom.
 We provide grants.
-Every year, we invest approximately €35 million on behalf of the Ministry of Education, Culture and Science.
-We support hundreds of activities, projects and programmes, initiated by nearly 1,100 applicants.
-We process more than 2,800 applications every year, ensuring a robust and representative future for the Dutch visual arts and cultural heritage sector.
+Every year, we invest approximately €41 million on behalf of the Ministry of Education, Culture and Science.
+We support hundreds of activities, projects and programmes, initiated by more than 2,000 applicants.
+We process over 4,000 applications every year, ensuring a robust and representative future for the Dutch visual arts and cultural heritage sector.

 Advancing culture